 Leased Proof-of-Stake (LPoS)

 LPoS is another modification of the Proof-of-Stake algorithm.
 It is supported only by the Waves platform.
-As a part of this algorithm, any user has the ability to transfer their balance to rent mining nodes, and for this mining nodes – to share part of the profits with users.
+As a part of this algorithm, any user has the ability to transfer their balance to rent mining nodes, and for these mining nodes – to share part of the profits with users.
 This consensus algorithm allows you to get income from mining activities without using mining itself.

 PoI is the consensus algorithm that used the blockchain platform NEM.
 The importance of each user in the NEM network is defined as the amount of funds available to him on the balance sheet and the number of transactions made from/to his wallet.
 Unlike the more usual PoS, which takes into account only the balance of the user’s available funds, PoI takes into account both the amount of funds and the user’s activity in the blockchain network.
 This approach involves users not only to hodl funds, but also to actively use them.